Connect with others who understand.

 • Albumin, a protein made by your liver cells

 Over time, other liver enzyme levels may change.
-If your bilirubin levels increase and your albumin levels decrease, it may be a sign your PBC is progressing.
+If your bilirubin levels increase and your albumin levels decrease, it may be a sign that your PBC is progressing.

 Antimitochondrial Antibody Test